bayapc/SDL2XiuXian/README.md

 #Xiuxian

-The game is about God story
+The game is about God story.

 "XiuXian"(修仙) is chinese language word, be hard translated.
-It means a persion evolve from a man in the street to be a God.
+It means a person evolve from a man in the street to be a God.
 That's a long long way.

 ##Dependency